Learn More About Jacob's Well

 History

-The iconic Jacob’s Well is an artesian spring which flows from the Trinity Aquifer and is the headwaters of Cypress Creek near Wimberley, Texas.
-Cave divers with the Jacob’s Well Exploration Project have mapped over 6,000 feet of underwater passage with a maximum depth of 137 feet.
+Jacob’s Well is an artesian spring which flows from the Trinity Aquifer and forms the headwaters of Cypress Creek near Wimberley, Texas.
+Cave divers with the Jacob’s Well Exploration Project (JWEP) have mapped over 6,000 feet of underwater passage with a maximum depth of 137 feet.
+Today, Jacob's Well is surrounded by the 81-acre Jacob's Well Natural Area, which serves as a protective barrier for habitat and water quality.
+However, the land surrounding this spring has been many things before it was a park.

 The land that makes up Jacob’s Well Natural Area originally consisted of five land surveys that all used the spring as a corner to tie the properties together.
 These surveys were conducted in 1847 by a prominent surveyor names Bartlett Sims.
 Origins of the name Jacob's Well stem from two different sources.
 In the early 1850’s William C. Winters, a San Jacinto veteran and early settler of Wimberley, hiked up Cypress Creek searching for its source and found an overflowing spring.
 It is said that Mr. Winters exclaimed, “like unto a well in Bible times.”
 Thus, some believe it was named ‘Jacob’s Well’.
 A separate story points to Jacob De Cordova, a prominent local land agent, who had a habit of naming things after himself.